top of page

 ABOUT ME

 From a young age I have always adored animals.
 Initially I wanted to become a vet, though that meant that I would occasionally be required to carry out surgeries and that made me squeamish.
 So that ambition ended for me but I still really wanted to work with animals.
 I then switched to studying animal behaviour during my bachelor and master studies, predominantly focusing on chimpanzee behaviour.
 After my master I had the opportunity to observe Western chimpanzees located in Taï National Forest in Cote d'Ivoire.
 Seeing them in their natural habitat made me realise even more that I wanted to continue observing them.
 I went on to complete a PhD, which allowed me to return to studying chimpanzees – this time focusing on their communicative interactions.
 My research was based on Eastern chimpanzees at the Ngogo field site in Kibale National Park, Uganda.
-Now, as a postdoctoral researcher, my work is shifting toward understanding chimpanzee behaviours in relation to prosociality and social transmission.
+Now, as a postdoctoral researcher, my work is shifting toward understanding chimpanzee social behaviours in relation to health, prosociality and arousal.

-Copyright ©2020 by Kayla W. T. Kolff.
+Copyright ©2026 by Kayla W. T. Kolff.

 bottom of page